Batang Quiapo (TV series): Casting

-On December 5, 2022, Martin is confirmed to star, direct, write, and to co-produce (the first in his showbiz career) in the Batang Quiapo remake alongside Poe's daughter, Lovi Poe and Charo Santos.
+On December 5, 2022, Martin was confirmed to star, direct, write, and to co-produce (the first in his showbiz career) in the Batang Quiapo remake alongside Poe's daughter, Lovi Poe and Charo Santos.

 McCoy de Leon's role as David was originally meant to only appear in the pilot episode of the show (Note: Sources have conflicting info until when he was supposed to appear, but as stated by Coco Martin himself, and was quoted directly from the latter source, he was only meant to appear in the pilot.) but was extended numerous times due to the team being impressed with his performance.

 On January 4, 2024, Lovi Poe left the show due to her marriage with her fiancée in England.

-On January 23, 2024, Deborah Sun left the show due to an accident on the set and was immediately taken to the Hospital.
+On January 23, 2024, Deborah Sun left the show after being injured in an accident on set.

 On March 2, 2024, Jaclyn Jose died, leaving her role as Jail Chief Supt./BGEN Dolores Espinas.
 Bart Guingona replaced Jose as the new Jail Chief Supt./BGEN Oscar Duran.

-On February 10, 2025, Lito Lapid left the show due to contest in the 2025 midterm elections.
+On February 10, 2025, Lito Lapid left the show as he ran for a senatorial position in the 2025 midterm elections.

 Filming

 Principal photography commenced on January 9, 2023, the same day of the celebration of the Feast of the Black Nazarene.

-The Binondo–Intramuros Bridge served as one of the prominent locations featured multiple times in the show.
+The Binondo–Intramuros Bridge and Candaba Viaduct of North Luzon Expressway (NLEX) served as one of the prominent locations featured multiple times in the show.

+Release

 Broadcast

-The series, along with other primetime programs were pre-empted on A2Z from November 8, 2023 to February 9, 2024, and took effect every Wednesday and Friday to give way to the 2023–24 PBA season.
+The series, along with other primetime programs were pre-empted on A2Z from November 8, 2023, to February 9, 2024, and took effect every Wednesday and Friday to give way to the 2023–24 PBA season.
 It continued to air on Cine Mo! (as Saturday Marathon), Kapamilya Channel and TV5.

+On January 2, 2026, the last 50 episodes of the series (749–799) and other remaining newly released ABS-CBN programs on TV5 were transferred to AMBS' All TV.
+This occurred two years after a licensing agreement between AMBS and ABS-CBN was signed in April 2024 marking the latter's return to channels 2 and 16 in Mega Manila and regional channels previously held by ABS-CBN until 2020, and TV5 Network's decision to cease broadcasting new programs produced by ABS-CBN on TV5 due to financial disputes involving blocktime fees which was subsequently settled.

+On February 20, 2026, lead actor and producer Coco Martin announced that the series would conclude on March 13, 2026.